vaibhav25mim10135-code/Mask-Detection/README.md

-# Mask-Detection
+# Mask-Detection😷
-##This is will detect whether a person a wearing a mask or no mask.
+## This program helps to detect whether a person is wearing a 😷 mask or not.